Solid Power Inc. (SLDP) Shares Down Despite Recent Market Volatility

 SLDP’s Market Performance

-SLDP’s stock has seen a 4.32% increase for the week, with a -1.74% drop in the past month and a -25.71% fall in the past quarter.
-The volatility ratio for the week is 4.79%, and the volatility levels for the past 30 days are at 7.25% for Solid Power Inc. The simple moving average for the last 20 days is -1.56% for SLDP stock, with a simple moving average of -35.54% for the last 200 days.
+SLDP’s stock has seen a -9.76% decrease for the week, with a -16.44% drop in the past month and a -11.08% fall in the past quarter.
+The volatility ratio for the week is 12.06%, and the volatility levels for the past 30 days are at 8.41% for Solid Power Inc. The simple moving average for the last 20 days is -9.86% for SLDP stock, with a simple moving average of -40.89% for the last 200 days.

 Analysts’ Opinion of SLDP